cassianoperin/CHIP8_GO/README.md

 ## TODO LIST

 1. Migrate from pixel to SDL2
-2. Sound glitches in Windows
+2. Create menus
-3. Create menus
+3. Map better buttons for main games